mmssolutionsio/mms-reporting-docs/docs/intro.md

 The `Single Source of Truth` for content.
 A Customer or an assigned Project Leader (PL) works in the editor and fills content, or changes display properties for the output.

-ns.wow is not WYSIWYG for multiple reasons:
+ns.wow Editor is not WYSIWYG for multiple reasons:
 - there are multiple target Medias which are generated from the same content
 - theres no way to make a WYSIWYG Editor for PDF content without writing a custom implementation and a custom PDF rendering implementation.
-- Endusers often don't know that the OS monitor zoom on their laptop changes the scaling a lot, and content might suddenly look different when viewed on their colleagues screen.

 `A Developer` sets up a Livingdocs design and Styles for the editor components for the enduser.
 Creates new components or adds properties to allow the enduser better workflow / control over the product.